US Core Implementation Guide

 Substance Use "social-history"

-Each profile’s Quick Start section shows searches by category if the category element is defined in the profile.
-The category element is optional in US Core Procedure and US Core Goal, but implementers can categorize them using a US Core Category code or infer the context by inspecting the referenced ServiceRequest if available.
-Similarly, they can review the Questionnaire’s metadata to determine US Core QuestionnaireResponse’s context.
-Although not defined in US Core Procedure, implementers can categorize procedures using US Core Category or infer the context by inspecting the referenced ServiceRequest.
-Similarly, they can review the Questionnaire’s metadata to determine US Core QuestionnaireResponse’s context.
+The category element is optional in US Core Procedure and US Core Goal, but implementers can categorize them using one of the above category codes or infer the context by inspecting the referenced ServiceRequest if available.
+Similarly, they can review the Questionnaire resource's metadata to determine the context of the US Core QuestionnaireResponse.

 Clients need to understand that data categorization is somewhat subjective.
-The categorization applied by the source may not align with the client’s expectations.
-Clients may find it more beneficial to use queries based on a specific code or set of codes or to perform additional client-side filtering of query results.
+The categorization applied by the source may not align with the Client's expectations.
+Clients may find it more beneficial to use queries based on a specific code or set of codes or to perform additional Client-side filtering of query results.

 Screening and Assessment Codes

-The US Core Observation Screening Assessment Profile, SDC Base Questionnaire, and US Core Simple Observation Profiles have [preferred] or [example] bindings to broadly defined LOINC value sets.
+The US Core Observation Screening Assessment Profile, SDC Base Questionnaire, and US Core Simple Observation Profiles have preferred or example bindings to broadly defined LOINC value sets.
 These value sets contain concepts that span many use cases and are not bound to any USCDI Health Assessments Data Element.

 USCDI Health Assessments Data Element Value Sets